gustavnavar/Grid.Blazor/docs/dotnetcore/Selecting_row.md

 Note that the name of the grid used in the **GridServer** constructor must be the same than the **pageGrids** attribute used in the javascript code.
 In this example the name is **ordersGrid**.

-In this sample an alert is shown including a line of text with de selected row id.
+In this sample an alert is shown including a line of text with the selected row id.

 In the GridComponent.Demo project you will find another example where the order details are shown on the view when a row is selected.